ygdes/TinyScanChain5L/docs/info.md

 .

 Note: The scan chain has a granularity of 4 steps but only 3 actual data bits.
 Clock pulses should always be in bursts of 8, each burst provides one bit, so the bits are grouped by 3.
-So each transaction will consist of 3 bytes in SPI.
+So each transaction will consist of sequences of 3 bytes over SPI.

 ## How to test